akka/akka/akka-docs/src/main/paradox/cluster-sharding.md

 The logic that decides where a shard is to be located is defined in a pluggable shard allocation strategy.
-The default implementation `ShardCoordinator.LeastShardAllocationStrategy` allocates new shards to the `ShardRegion` with least number of previously allocated shards.
+The default implementation `ShardCoordinator.LeastShardAllocationStrategy` allocates new shards to the @unidoc[ShardRegion](ShardRegion$) with least number of previously allocated shards.
 This strategy can be replaced by an application specific implementation.

 To be able to use newly added members in the cluster the coordinator facilitates rebalancing of shards, i.e. migrate entities from one node to another.
-In the rebalance process the coordinator first notifies all `ShardRegion` actors that a handoff for a shard has started.
+In the rebalance process the coordinator first notifies all @unidoc[ShardRegion](ShardRegion$) actors that a handoff for a shard has started.
 That means they will start buffering incoming messages for that shard, in the same way as if the shard location is unknown.
 During the rebalance process the coordinator will not answer any requests for the location of shards that are being rebalanced, i.e. local buffering will continue until the handoff is completed.
-The `ShardRegion` responsible for the rebalanced shard will stop all entities in that shard by sending the specified `handOffStopMessage` (default `PoisonPill`) to them.
-When all entities have been terminated the `ShardRegion` owning the entities will acknowledge the handoff as completed to the coordinator.
+The @unidoc[ShardRegion](ShardRegion$) responsible for the rebalanced shard will stop all entities in that shard by sending the specified `handOffStopMessage` (default `PoisonPill`) to them.
+When all entities have been terminated the @unidoc[ShardRegion](ShardRegion$) owning the entities will acknowledge the handoff as completed to the coordinator.
-Thereafter the coordinator will reply to requests for the location of the shard and thereby allocate a new home for the shard and then buffered messages in the `ShardRegion` actors are delivered to the new location.
+Thereafter the coordinator will reply to requests for the location of the shard and thereby allocate a new home for the shard and then buffered messages in the
+@unidoc[ShardRegion](ShardRegion$) actors are delivered to the new location.
 This means that the state of the entities are not transferred or migrated.
 If the state of the entities are of importance it should be persistent (durable), e.g. with @ref:[Persistence](persistence.md), so that it can be recovered at the new location.

 The logic that decides which shards to rebalance is defined in a pluggable shard allocation strategy.
-The default implementation `ShardCoordinator.LeastShardAllocationStrategy` picks shards for handoff from the `ShardRegion` with most number of previously allocated shards.
+The default implementation `ShardCoordinator.LeastShardAllocationStrategy` picks shards for handoff from the @unidoc[ShardRegion](ShardRegion$) with most number of previously allocated shards.
-They will then be allocated to the `ShardRegion` with least number of previously allocated shards, i.e. new members in the cluster.
+They will then be allocated to the @unidoc[ShardRegion](ShardRegion$) with least number of previously allocated shards, i.e. new members in the cluster.
 There is a configurable threshold of how large the difference must be to begin the rebalancing.
 This strategy can be replaced by an application specific implementation.